samgorick/record-it-backend/README.md

 ## Key Technologies

+- Ruby on Rails API backend
 - React JS front-end
 - Formik library used for form management and Yup library for user input validations
 - Moment JS library used to manage time.
 Particularly useful for managing length of time from the present (e.g. 1 hour ago, 4 days ago)
-- Ruby on Rails API back-end
-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).